 Inmate missing from community corrections facility

-OMAHA, Neb.
-(KOLN) - The Nebraska Department of Correctional Services reported an inmate missing from the Community Corrections Center – Omaha on Tuesday.
-Matthew Lyons left the facility Tuesday evening and was last seen near the Open Door Mission.
+LINCOLN, Neb.
+(KOLN) - Authorities have been notified about an inmate missing from the Community Corrections Center – Lincoln.
+Buay Chuol was on a job seek furlough today when CCC-L received notification of a tamper on his electronic monitoring system.

-Lyons started his sentence May 11, 2010.
-He is serving a 6-year-166-months to 10-year-298-month sentence out of Lancaster County for possession of a firearm, possession of marijuana and second-degree forgery.
-He is scheduled for a parole hearing in July 2023.
+Chuol started his sentence April 26, 2021.
+He is serving a three year to six year sentence out of York County for attempted robbery.
+He is scheduled for a parole hearing in May 2023.

-Lyons is a 40-year old white male, 5′11, 185 lbs. with brown hair and brown eyes.
+Chuol is a 20-year old Black male, 6′1, 145 lbs. with black hair and brown eyes.
 Anyone with knowledge of his whereabouts is asked to contact local authorities or the Nebraska State Patrol.

 Copyright 2023 KOLN.
 All rights reserved.